G. C. Harcourt

 “In order to make sense of what I have tried to do in economics, or, more accurately, what I have tried to do as a teacher, researcher, ‘back room boy’ policy maker and political activist, I need to stress (apart, of course, from the generous support of university friends and colleagues wherever I have been working) the major influences on me: religion, politics, sport, and last (but not least), marriage and family life generally.”

 You can see a selection of those “Harcourt on Harcourt” pieces here.

-As Geoff has spelt out many times, his vision is “to make the world a better place for ordinary men and women, to produce a more just and equitable society” (Harcourt, 1998).
+As Geoff has spelt out many times, his vision was “to make the world a better place for ordinary men and women, to produce a more just and equitable society” (Harcourt, 1998).
 He does this not only as an economist but as a “natural bridgebuilder” working with communities across all walks of life.
 His sense of justice can be seen over the years in his passionate defense of human rights, peace movements and anti-racism as well as his sense of fair play and decency.
 His kindness, care and concern for others can be found in his open door policy for his students, his comradery to his colleagues in Adelaide, Cambridge and UNSW as well as on the football ground and cricket field.
 In this section we share photos and stories from the communities to which Geoff contributes, shapes and inspires.

 According to Geoff, “Whatever I may have achieved in economics and other spheres would never have been possible without the extraordinarily generous love and support of Joan, of our four children, Wendy, Robert, Tim and Rebecca (and their partners), … grandchildren and a host of relatives scattered around Melbourne and Sydney.
 The life of a scholar as well as those of a political activist and sports person inevitably have selfish aspects to them and the persons concerned are crucially dependent on the selfless support of their loved ones.
 I have always received this in abundance, for which I am more grateful than I can express in words.”